NobleNomadic/Scripts/README.md

 # Scripts
-Simple scripts and utilities that I use on Linux
+The scripts I use for automating simple tasks on linux